Christ myth theory: Other modern proponents

 Influenced by Massey and Higgins, Alvin Boyd Kuhn (1880–1963), an American Theosophist, argued an Egyptian etymology to the Bible that the gospels were symbolic rather than historic and that church leaders started to misinterpret the New Testament in the third century.
 Building on Kuhn's work, author and ordained priest Tom Harpur in his 2004 book The Pagan Christ listed similarities among the stories of Jesus, Horus, Mithras, Buddha and others.
 According to Harpur, in the second or third centuries the early church created the fictional impression of a literal and historic Jesus and then used forgery and violence to cover up the evidence.

-In 2014 Raphael Lataster, a lecturer in religious philosophy at the University of Sydney wrote an opinion piece in The Conversation and The Washington Post, stating that the historical evidence for the existence of Jesus of Nazareth "just doesn't add up" and that "there are clearly good reasons to doubt the existence of Jesus".
-The articles were met with widespread criticism from the scholarly community.
+In 2014, Raphael Lataster, a lecturer in religious philosophy at the University of Sydney wrote an opinion piece in The Conversation and The Washington Post, stating that the historical evidence for the existence of Jesus of Nazareth "just doesn't add up" and that "there are clearly good reasons to doubt the existence of Jesus".
+His works were met with widespread criticism from the scholarly community.
+His 2019 peer-reviewed publication Questioning the historicity of Jesus received negative reviews.

+Paul George, a student of Classics and Ancient History at the University of Western Australia, proposes a thesis that challenges traditional narratives about the beginnings of Christianity.
+In his book On Christian Origins (2020), he argues that Christianity did not emerge from the teachings of a single historical figure called Jesus, but rather as a response to the destruction of the Jewish Temple in 70 CE.
+His work builds on previous scholarship, examining historical, psychological, and sociological factors that contributed to the formation of Christian beliefs.